zerocracy/zerocracy.github.io/pages/policy.md

   * [It's Not a School!](http://www.yegor256.com/2015/02/16/it-is-not-a-school.html)
   * [Key Roles in a Software Project](http://www.yegor256.com/2016/07/10/software-project-roles.html)

-**<span style="color:red">Mistakes</span>**.
-Since Zerocrat is in beta-testing mode (planning to end on April 2, 2018), it may sometimes make mistakes, which may lead to missed payments, incorrect calculations of your reputation, broken communications, corrupted data and so on.
-We may not guarantee its stability during the beta-testing period.
-We may **NOT** be able to cover the losses that may occur because of Zerocrat's mistakes.

 ## Developer (<a name="DEV">DEV</a>)

 You can talk to Zerocrat in: